Halloween forecast: Clear weather for many and a spooky ‘blue moon’

 In the East, it’s Arctic high pressure, bringing crisp conditions and frost in many areas.
 A few spots in the high elevations could be “bone chilling.”

 Across the West, however, temperatures will be more mild beneath fair-weather high pressure, with little in the way of precipitation.
-A wedge of warmth will be sandwiched in between over the southern and central Plains.
+A wedge of warmth will be sandwiched in between the southern and central Plains.

 There will be some chance of precipitation over the Upper Midwest and northern Great Lakes region, but primarily near the Canadian border.